dustinpfister/blog_posts/_posts/threejs-canvas-texture.md

 It should go without saying that this will use more overhead compared to a static texture, so I would not go wild with it just yet, but it is pretty cool that I can do this.

 ## 4 - Canvas animations and using more than one texture for a geometry

+I have wrote a number of posts on threejs and as such I have [touched based on how to go about using more than one material](/2018/05/14/threejs-mesh-material-index/) with a mesh in threejs a while back all ready.
+However I am thinning that this is something that also deserves at least one of not more sections in this post also, as this can lead to some interesting projects even by making use of just the built in geometry constructors.

 ### 4.1 - The canvas module